gem5bootcamp/lps2024/README.md

 The repository contains the following directories:

 * [docker](docker) :
-The source code for the Docker image used by [.devcontainer/Dockerfile](.devcontainer/Dockerfile) to create the Codespace Docker container.
+The source code for the Docker image used by the [Dockerfile](gem5/util/dockerfiles/devcontainer/Dockerfile) to create the Codespace Docker container.
 * gem5 :
-v22.0.0.1 of gem5.
+v24.0.0.0 of gem5.
+(Staging branch for now.)
 * gem5-resources :
-gem5-resources which may be used with v22.0 of gem5.
+gem5-resources which may be used with v24.0 of gem5.
 * materials: Example materials used as part of the tutorial.
-* modules: Source for the accompying website: https://gem5bootcamp.github.io/gem5-bootcamp-env The website contains links to slides, presentation videos, and notes for the tutorials.
+* modules: Source for the accompanying website: <https://gem5bootcamp.github.io/gem5-bootcamp-env> (This link is not up to date.)
+The website contains links to slides, presentation videos, and notes for the tutorials.

 **Note:** 'gem5' and 'gem5-resources' are submodules though the [.devcontainer/devcontainer.json](.devcontainer/devcontainer.json) file specifies that a `git submodule update --init --recursive` command is executed when the Codespace Docker container is created.

-The container used by Codespaces is built from [.devcontainer/Dockerfile](.devcontainer/Dockerfile).
+The container used by Codespaces is built from [Dockerfile](gem5/util/dockerfiles/devcontainer/Dockerfile).
 It contains:

 * All gem5 dependencies (inc. optional dependencies).
 * Prebuilt gem5 binaries:
-  * `/usr/local/bin/gem5-x86`
-  * `/usr/local/bin/gem5-arm`
-  * `/usr/local/bin/gem5-riscv`
+  * `/usr/local/bin/gem5` (gem5 ALL ISAs with CHI protocol)
+  * `/usr/local/bin/gem5-default` (default gem5 ALL build with MESI_Two_Level)
+  * `/usr/local/bin/gem5-vega` (x86-only with GPU protocol)
 * A RISCV64 and an AARCH64 GNU cross-compiler:
   * RISCV64 GNU cross-compiler found in `/opt/cross-compiler/riscv64-linux/`.
   * AARCH64 GNU cross-compiler found in `/opt/cross-compiler/aarch64-linux/`.